rbcaixeta/rsrsdata-jp/README.md

-# Romancing SaGa:re:UniverSe JP-version data files
+# Romancing SaGa re;UniverSe JP-version data files

 Those are data-files downloaded from JP game servers automatically on an hourly based.